g000ze/Split-Flap-Display/README.md

 The pouley connects the motor and the carousel together.
 [This](https://www.pololu.com/product/1998) one was actually the only one I found to suit the motor shaft.
 So I bought it, even though it is insanely overpriced.

 ## The Flaps
-The flaps are the essential parts, since the show the text that you want to see.
+The flaps are the essential parts, since they show the text that you want to see.
 Basically almost all kind of fonts, characters, signs and pictures are possible.
+After endless searching, trying and disapointments, I found a company named [Ren Peck](http://www.ren-peck.com/) in China who was willing to create what I am looking for.
+In fact it is the very same company that created the flaps for [Scott Bezek](https://github.com/scottbez1/splitflap)s Split Flap Display.

 <img width="851" alt="Flaps" src="https://github.com/user-attachments/assets/ca76837a-219c-4259-87e0-854e23e6e386" />